ejwillemse/BAN313/chapter1.md

 # 4) Calculate the degrees of freedom associated with our hypothesis test.

-# 5) Calculate the p-value of our T-score using the `pt()` function.
+# 5) Calculate and view the p-value of our T-score using the `pt()` function.

+p_value # leave this as is to view the p_value

-# 6) Use an alpha value of 0.05 and decide if there is sufficient evidence to reject the null hypothesis.
+# 6) Use an alpha value of 0.05 and decide if there is sufficient evidence to reject the null hypothesis and the view the results.

-# You can print whatever you need to view here.
-For advanced users, you can check if the answers make sense by using the t.test function.
+rejectH0 # leave this as is to view the result

 ```